 Plasma treatment or plasma cleaning is a way to activate a surface by engineering a chemically compatible assortment of molecules at the first few molecular layers of the materials being bonded.

 Let’s put it another way.
-When the ENIG is sitting in storage (or anytime after it’s been applied to the PCB), the chemical characteristics of the very top few layers of molecules of its surface may not be particularly interested in adhering to the very top few layers of molecules of the silver, epoxy, wires or other materials that it is going to try to bond with once the assembling gets underway.
-So the molecules on those top few layers need to be changed or removed so molecules that are interested in bonding can make their home on the surface.
+When the ENIG substrate is sitting in storage (or anytime after it’s been applied to the PCB), the chemical characteristics of the very top few layers of molecules of its surface may not be particularly interested in adhering to the very top few layers of molecules of the silver, epoxy, wires or other materials that it is going to try to bond with once the assembling gets underway.
+So, the molecules on those top few layers need to be changed or removed so molecules that are interested in bonding can make their home on the surface.

-The role of plasma treatment role in this is to bombard the surface of that ENIG with a gas that alters the chemical makeup of the surface.
-Adhesion of any kind is a chemical phenomenon that requires a certain set of amenable molecules to exist on both surfaces coming together to form the interfacial bond.
+The role of plasma treatment in this is to bombard the surface of that ENIG with a gas that alters the chemical makeup of the surface.
+Adhesion of any kind is a chemical phenomenon that requires a certain set of amenable molecules to exist on both surfaces that are joining together to form the interfacial bond.
 Vacuum plasma is a common treatment method because it is able to get into extremely tiny spaces for precision chemical cleaning.
 Chemical cleaning is what we call getting the chemical recipe of the surface just right.

 Vacuum plasma treatment works by introducing an ionized gas to a chamber where a vacuum has been pulled.
 The PCB is placed in the chamber, and the gas interacts with the surface to clean it of organic impurities and alter its chemistry.

 It is extremely important to bear in mind that the kind of cleaning plasma does is not the kind of cleaning an ultrasonic bath does.
-If there is a substance, such as an oil or silicone, on the surface, the plasma will be interacting with that substance and not the surface the operators are hoping to clean.
+If there is a substance, such as an oil or silicone, on the surface, the plasma will be interacting with that substance and not the surface of the substrate that the operators are hoping to clean.
 With enough power and time, plasma can remove certain substances from a surface, but it is always crucial to understand where that power should be concentrated.
-When you over-treat a surface, you can volatilize the surface and cause damage that is not possible to bounce back from.
-In order to use plasma most effectively, you need to know exactly what your surface looks like going into the treatment and what it looks like coming out.
+When you over-treat a surface, you can volatilize the surface and cause damage that is not possible to recover from.

 Dialing in the proper cycle time and power of the plasma unit allows the treatment process to do its job - removing contamination and creating a bond-ready surface.
 It is also important to measure the cleanliness within the vacuum chamber to ensure there are no unintended contaminants being deposited on the surface of materials being placed inside the chamber.
 Chamber cleanliness is an often overlooked Critical Control Point in the adhesion process of PCB manufacturing.
-A Critical Control Point is any place where the surface of a material has an opportunity to change, for good or for bad.
-Every Critical Control Point needs to have a spec associated with it and a way to measure the cleanliness at that point.

 Other Non-Obvious Variables That Could Be the Root Cause of Adhesion Issues

 When the components have been applied to the epoxy on the ENIG during the assembling of a populated circuit board, the whole package will be cured in an autoclave or oven.
-To ensure even curing and heat transfer, often a silicon rubber press pad will be laid on top of the components.
+To ensure even curing and heat transfer, oftentimes, a silicon rubber press pad will be laid on top of the components.
 This applies the right amount of pressure and is an extremely gentle process, but as the curing happens, the silicone can become mobile, contaminating the board.

 Silicone can be one of the most detrimental contaminants to adhesion.
-Many suppliers of these pads have designed them to be resilient to these high temperatures, but in order to be absolutely certain you’re not inadvertently introducing unwanted substances to your PCB, it is imperative that you have a way of measuring the chemical cleanliness of your board before and after curing.
+Many suppliers of these pads have designed them to be resilient to these high temperatures, but in order to be absolutely certain you’re not inadvertently introducing unwanted substances (contaminants) to your PCB, it is imperative that you have a way of measuring the chemical cleanliness of your board before and after curing.

 We’ve talked a lot about the board, but one of the least controlled areas of cleanliness in electronics manufacturing is the surface quality of the components that populate the boards.
-These chips need to be chemically compatible with the adhesion requirements in the same way that the ENIG does.
+These chips need to be chemically compatible with the adhesion requirements in the same way that the ENIG is.
 Not only do the surfaces need to be clean to bond with the board, but the side that will eventually have a conformal Parylene coating applied to it needs to be clean as well.

-Manufacturers expect that the components they are receiving from suppliers are clean and ready for assembly.
-But without a surface quality specification on all incoming parts and supplies, it’s anyone’s guess what contamination might be making its way into the process by way of the supply chain.
 One of the most pivotal Critical Control Points is before any handling or treatment is even done by the manufacturer.
 Measuring surface quality at the outset and requiring suppliers to provide assurances of the cleanliness of the parts they provide go a very long way to building predictability into every downstream operation.

 A Measured Process is an Effective Process